Student Loan Refinance Programs Offer Choice to BorrowersJune 27, 2016

-For borrowers simply in need of a lower monthly payment, refinancing could extend the repayment period as long as 20 years, which may reduce the monthly payment amount significantly.
+For borrowers simply in need of a lower student loan monthly payments, refinancing student loans could extend the repayment period as long as 20 years, which may reduce the monthly payment amount significantly.
 While a longer repayment term may mean that more interest accrues over the life of the loan, borrowers can make additional payments whenever possible, with no prepayment penalties, to chip away at the principal balance more quickly.

 Alternatively, borrowers who are comfortable with their current payment amount — or could afford to contribute a little more each month — may want to consider shortening their loan term, as shorter loan terms may generate lower interest rates, thereby resulting in greater interest savings over the life of the loan.
 Some borrowers could achieve the best of both worlds: simultaneously lowering their monthly payments with a longer term, while still enjoying a lower total loan cost due to a decrease in interest rates.
 Furthermore, unlike federal programs, many private student loan consolidation programs allow borrowers to combine both federal and private education debt, extending any potential benefits to their entire student loan profile.

 Graduates now, more than ever, have greater flexibility to find a student loan repayment plan that best fits their individual needs.
-To determine what your payments could be when you refinance with Education Loan Finance, check out our payment calculator or contact one of our education loan specialists.
-In any case, students and graduates should explore the many options that may help them better utilize their hard-earned money, as well as reduce debt faster.
+To determine what your payments could be when you refinance student loans with Education Loan Finance, check out our student loan refinancing calculator or contact one of our Personal Loan Advisors.
+In any case, students and graduates should explore the many options that may help them better utilize their hard-earned money and reduce debt faster.